-For Tier 1, 2, 3 and 4 members with between five and ten years of service credit (vested):
+For vested Tier 1, 2, 3 and 4 members with less than ten years of service credit

 If you have at least five years of service credit when you leave the public payroll, you are vested and can choose one of two options:

 - At age 55, you can file an application for retirement and receive a benefit based on your service and salary earned in public employment.

 * If you are a vested Tier 1 or 2 member who has voluntary contributions on deposit, you may receive a refund of these contributions without ending your membership by filing an Application for Refund of Excess Contributions (RS5195) , available on our website.
 This will not end your membership and you still would be eligible for a retirement benefit when you turn 55.

 There could be an advantage to leaving your contributions on deposit.
-If you return to public service and your new employer participates in the New York State and Local Retirement System (NYSLRS), your service and salary with your new employer will be added to your current membership, as long as your membership is still active (i.e., it has not been withdrawn or automatically terminated).
+If you return to public service and your new employer participates in NYSLRS, your service and salary with your new employer will be added to your current membership, as long as it’s still active (i.e., it has not been withdrawn or automatically terminated).
 If your new employer participates in another New York State or New York City public retirement system, you can transfer your active NYSLRS membership to your new retirement system.
 Even if you are going to work in the private sector, you might return to public service in the future.